-Instead of just throwing your extra venison in the freezer this year, take some extra time and learn about canning venison.
+Instead of just throwing your extra venison in the freezer, take some extra time and learn about canning venison.

 Sure, you could wrap it in plastic and put it in your freezer, but canning venison is a great way to preserve your meat and have it ready for a quick recipe later in the year with no defrosting necessary.
 Not to mention the fact that it is an exceedingly easy process.

 All you need to get started with canning venison are some empty glass jars, canning salt and other spices (optional), a pressure canner, and of course your venison.
 The pressure canner is essential to ensure that you safely preserve your meat during the process.

 The first thing you will want to do is cut up your venison, removing any excess connective tissue or fat, into the size you want.
 Cubed meat works great, but you can adjust the size of your cuts to suit your needs.
 It is a good idea to think about the recipes you may want to prepare with the canned venison in the future during this step.
 Cutting the meat into the sizes recipes call for before canning will save you time and energy when you are ready to cook.

 This is also a good time to chop any vegetables that you may want to include in the jars of meat for extra flavoring.
 This step is not required, but some common additions that add good flavor include onion and garlic.

 Once you have all your meat prepared, you are ready to start canning.
 Sanitize your jars and line them up on your workspace.
 Begin to fill them with meat.
 You will want to compact the meat into the jar to get as much air out as possible.
 A wooden spoon is the perfect tool for the job.
 Make sure to leave about a one inch space between the rim of the jar and the venison.